OneMadGypsy/input2/README.md

 * All arguments are optional.
 When an argumanet is omitted it is defaulted to a "does nothing" value.
 * Formatting is applied before the input is matched.
-* backspace, Left, Right and the full numlocked Numpad are supported
+* Backspace, Left, Right and the full numlocked Numpad are supported
+* If used, `req` only performs a match if enter is pressed

 -------